isomerpages/imda-tradetrust/_developer/Product FAQ/What is the use of cryptocurrency in TradeTrust?.md

 Business Solution Providers insulate users from cryptocurrencies, managing the cryptocurrencies required to pay for the recording of the NFT transactions.</p>
 <p>The cryptocurrency utilised in TradeTrust is neither used in the settlement
-of the trade (i.e. payment for goods) nor is tradable. <strong>The cryptocurrencies involved is used solely to power the recording of the electronic trade financing document from the transferer to transferee on a public blockchain.</strong>
+of the trade (i.e. payment for goods) nor is tradable. <strong>The cryptocurrencies involved is used solely to power the recording of the electronic trade financing document from the transferrer to transferee on a public blockchain.</strong>
 </p>